matheusicaro/matheusicaro-node-framework/README.md

 #### [InvalidRequestError](https://github.com/matheusicaro/matheusicaro-node-framework/blob/master/src/errors/invalid-request.error.ts#L21)

-`InvalidRequestError` is an type of error recommended to be used when invalid argument is informed.
+`InvalidRequestError` is a type of error recommended to be used when an invalid argument is informed.

 This error will:

-- surface to the user with known message for the invalid request.
+- surface to the user with a known message for the invalid request.
 - Log automatically the error & "trace" field when it is present in the args
   - `new InvalidRequestError(message)` => do not error & message
   - `new InvalidRequestError(message, trace)` => do log message and trace fields